 On anything more than a basic roof you’ll have to cut sheets on angles where they meet valleys and angled peaks, and you’ve got two options to make this happen.
 Manual snips are only practical for small cuts, but a cordless circular saw with a carbide blade works surprisingly well for long, straight cuts.
 Just be sure to wear safety glasses and hearing protection.
 The process is loud.

-If your budget doesn’t allow for custom shimming of a wavy roof, then stay away from metal.
+Nothing in this world is perfect, and this applies to metal roofing, too.
+If your budget doesn’t allow for custom shimming of a wavy old roof, then stay away from metal.
 It needs quite a flat roof surface for proper installation.
 You should also check out manufacturer warranties on finish life, too.
 There’s not much point in having a lifetime roof if the finish is ugly and faded after 15 or 20 years.
 Aging metal roofs can be repainted, but it will never be as good as a long-lasting, factory finish.
+I can’t recall seeing a single metal roof that didn’t look terrible after 25 years or less, so finish warranty is crucial.

-Attractive profiles, great colours and long-lasting performance are the reasons more Canadians are choosing metal roofing, and it’s easy to see why it all makes sense.
+Got a lot of long, steep valleys and complications on your roof?
+Dealing with things like this is much easier with asphalt shingles.
+That said, attractive profiles, great colours and long-lasting performance are the reasons more people are choosing metal roofing, and in many ways it’s easy to see why it all makes sense.